mend/renovate-ce-ee/docs/tls.md

 > The `key` + `cert` or `pfx` are required for the client only if the server is configured with`rejectUnauthorized=true`
 > and
 > `requestCert=true` (Mutual TLS authentication/mTLS).

-In most cases, only the `Renovate Enterprise worker's` client needs to be configured only if the corresponding `Renovate Enterprise Server` is using self-signed certificates.
-In this case, the worker's client will require the corresponding `'ca'` to authenticate the server.

-### Example

-Client configured with a self-signed `'ca'`:

-`MEND_RNV_CLIENT_HTTPS_CONFIG={"ca":"file:///path/to/self/signed/ca.pem"}`

 # Node.js runtime configuration